-The renewable energy lawyers at Smith Haughey Rice & Roegge draw upon the comprehensive legal experience of 90 attorneys in three offices spanning the state of Michigan.
+The renewable energy lawyers at Smith Haughey Rice & Roegge draw upon the comprehensive legal experience of 80 attorneys in five offices spanning the state of Michigan.
 Our attorneys can serve the legal needs of anyone looking to take full advantage of the rapidly growing renewable energy industry in Michigan.

 Our clients include land owners, governments, construction companies, utilities, equipment manufacturers, investors and project developers.
 We advise our clients on all phases of project structuring, development, and operation.